Lauren Tewes: Culinary school

 Tewes attended culinary school to become a cheese specialist and works as a sous-chef for a catering company in Seattle when not acting.

 Personal life

-Tewes has been married three times, first to John Wassel, a TV commercials director, then to Paolo Nonnis, an Italian drummer, and finally stage actor Robert Nadir.
-In 1987, she suffered the loss of her one month-old daughter, born prematurely.
+Tewes has been married three times: first to John Wassel, a TV commercials director; then to Paolo Nonnis, an Italian drummer; and, lastly, to stage actor Robert Nadir.
+In 1987, she suffered the loss of her one-month-old daughter, who was born prematurely.